Business Savings Products – General Terms and Conditions

 1.11 The Business cannot overdraw or borrow on the Account.

-1.12 If the Business’ application to open an Account is approved, there will be a maximum period of 14 calendar days to fund the Account from the date of approval.
-If the Account is not funded with the minimum deposit (as referred to in point 9 above) within 14 calendar days, it will be closed.
+1.12 If the Business’s application to open an Account is approved, there will be a maximum period of 14 calendar days to fund the Account from the date of approval.
+If the Account is not funded with the minimum deposit (as referred to in section 1.9 above) within 14 calendar days, it will be closed.

 1.13 Details of our current interest rates are available online and the rates fluctuate from time to time.
-The deposit account statement will provide more details of the Account, or contact us for further details.
+Details of the interest rates applicable to your Account(s) can be found on your deposit statement via online banking or you can contact usto find out more.

-1.14 It is a condition of this Agreement that you will not: (a) act abusively, offensively or violently towards our staff; (b) become bankrupt; (c) act dishonestly with us; (d) use your Account for a dishonest, fraudulent or unlawful purpose; or (e) act in a way that gives rise to a reasonable suspicion of fraud.
+1.14 It is a condition of the Agreement that you will not: (a) act abusively, offensively or violently towards our staff; (b) become bankrupt; (c) act dishonestly with us; (d) use your Account for a dishonest, fraudulent or unlawful purpose; or (e) act in a way that gives rise to a reasonable suspicion of fraud or criminal activity.
 If you do any of these things, we will regard that as a serious breach of the Agreement between us; and we may close your Account immediately.
-We may also close your Account immediately, if we reasonably consider that (a) it would be unlawful for us to keep; or (b) we would breach our obligations under the Regulatory System if we kept, your account open.
+We may also close your Account immediately, if we reasonably consider that (a) any one of the directors of the Business, significant shareholders or designated members of the Business no longer meet our eligibility requirements (as per section 1.1); or (b) it would be unlawful for us to keep; or (c) we would breach our obligations under the Regulatory System if we kept, your Account open.
+OakNorth are under no obligation to disclose to you the reason(s) for closing your account.

-1.15 If the Business breaches this Agreement in a significant way, or you breaches it repeatedly, we may also close your Account by giving the Business 14 days written notice of our intention to do so.
+1.15 If the Business breaches the Agreement in any other way, we may also close the Account by giving the Business 14 days written notice of our intention to do so.
 Please refer to relevant section(s) of the Specific Terms & Conditions for more detail.

-2.1 We will only accept cheques or bank transfers from a UK bank account held in the name of the Business, Cheques should be made payable to OakNorth Bank plc, and include the name of the Business and OakNorth Account number on the reverse.
-For bank transfers, the payment must come from the nominated bank account (as specified in the application) which must be in the name of the Business.
-Banker’s drafts are also accepted but must be made payable to OakNorth Bank plc and your bank must type the full name of the Business, nominated bank account number and nominated bank account sort code (as specified in your application) on the front of the banker’s draft to open the OakNorth Account.
+2.1 We will only accept cheques or bank transfers from a UK bank account held in the name of the Business.
+For bank transfers, the payment must come from the nominated bank account (as specified in the application) which must be in the name of the Business; any payments coming from a different account other than the nominated bank account may not be accepted.
+Cheques and banker’s drafts are also accepted and must be made payable to OakNorth Bank plc.
+Cheques must include the name of the Business and Account number on the reverse.
+For banker’s drafts your bank must type the full name of the Business, nominated bank account number and nominated bank account sort code (as specified in your application) on the front of the banker’s draft; banker’s drafts must also include the Account number on the reverse.

-2.2 Deposits funded by online transfers will be credited to the Account and interest will begin accruing on the closing daily balance no later than one business day from when we receive your funds.
-Deposits funded by cheque or banker’s draft will normally be credited to the Account, not more than 2 business days after the business day we receive the cheque or bankers draft.
-Interest will begin accruing on the closing balance of the day we credit your Account.
+2.2 Deposits funded by online transfers will be credited to the Account and interest will begin accruing on the minimum daily balance no later than one business day from when we receive your funds.
+Deposits funded by cheque or banker’s draft will normally be credited to the Account, not more than 2 business days after the business day we receive the cheque or bankers draft (unless the cheque is not made out correctly, in which case it may take longer or a new cheque may be requested).
+Interest will begin accruing on the minimum balance (for Fixed Term Deposits) and end of day balance (for Easy Access and Notice Accounts) of the day we credit your Account.

 3. Unauthorised or incorrectly executed payments